-- 1. Use the keypad to move the cursor to the desired map position.

-- 2. Press ENTER .

-- 3. Press to confirm the new waypoint.
+- 1. Use the keypad to move the cursor to the desired map position. - 2.
+Press ... - 3.
+Press to confirm the new waypoint. - A. To create a new waypoint at the cursor, move the cursor to the desired position and press EDITIENTER. - B. The create new waypoint page will appear, where you may change the waypoint name, symbol and comment before saving the waypoint.

-www.reelschematic.con Selecting Map Scales
+Selecting Map Scales

 The map display has 16 available range scales from 1/8th to 4096 n.m.
 (1/4 to 7500km).
-The map scale is controlled by the $\clubsuit$ keys, with the current scale displayed at the bottom of the data window.
+The map scale is controlled by the key, with the current scale displayed at the bottom of the data window.